-- in a timely manner that takes into account the person's accessibility needs due to disability; - at a cost that is no more than the regular cost charged to other persons; - in consultation with the person making the request in determining the suitability of an accessible format or communication support; and - will notify the public of the availability of accessible formats and communication supports, upon request.
+- In a timely manner that considers the person's accessibility needs due to disability; - At a cost that is no more than the regular cost charged to other persons; - In consultation with the person making the request in determining the suitability of an accessible format or communication support; and - Will notify the public of the availability of accessible formats and communication supports, upon request.

-Examples of Accessible Formats and Communication Supports (not limited to):
+Examples of accessible formats and communication supports (not limited to):

 - HTML or MS Word formats;

 - Read, write or draw;

 - Assistive listening devices;

-- Sign Language interpreters;
+- Sign language interpreters;

 - Large print;

 - Braille;

 - Accessible audio formats;

-- Captioning or audio description; and
+- Captioning or audio description;

 - Repeating, clarifying or restating information.